-“Becoming American” is a digital storytelling project that will feature conversations and panel discussions with immigrant women in Maryland.
-The stories will be published in Fall 2021.
+‘Becoming American’ is a digital storytelling project that features conversations and panel discussions with immigrant women in Maryland.
+The project is ongoing with the first 10 stories published in Fall 2021.

 Project: #PublicStreetsPGH – Vignettes for National Welcoming Week 2017